Malaysian lock-up detainee abuse scandal: Detainee's race

 Initially it was thought that the detainee filmed doing ear squats in the nude was a Chinese national.
 However, it was later revealed that she was in fact a Malay citizen of Malaysia.
-On 16 December Deputy Prime Minister Najib Razak insisted that neither he nor Prime Minister Abdullah was made aware of this until it became public.
 Noh, too, denied that he knew of the detainee's race or nationality until it was made public.
 Some opposition bloggers (including Lim) and independent journalists postulated that this information had been hidden to avoid giving the opposition party PAS ammunition for its campaign in the Pengkalan Pasir by-election that was eventually won by Barisan Nasional, which currently controls the federal government.

 Later Abdullah stated that if the police had revealed the woman's race or nationality, they would have been accused of trying to cover up the scandal, and that nobody would have believed them.
 Kok told media, however, that many of her constituents appeared to also disbelieve that the woman was in fact a Malay, and asked her about it.
 At the end of 2005, two editors at the China Press, which had initially identified the woman as a Chinese national, resigned over the issue.